flipsasser/maintain/README.markdown

 **Maintain** is a simple state machine mixin for Ruby objects.
 It supports comparisons, bitmasks, and hooks that really work.
-It can be used for multiple attributes and will always do its best to stay out of your way and let your code instruct the machine.
+It can be used for multiple attributes and will always do its best to stay out of your way and let your code drive the machine, and not vice versa.

 Installation
 -